yownas/vzsh/README.md

 This will run different operation command.

     -o move <container> <newhost>
+    -o move-offline <container> <newhost>

 Move a container to a new host.
+Default is to try to move the container live without restarting it.
+If you need a restart because of enabled features, try the offline version.

     -o moveall <oldhost> <newhost1> [<newhost2> [<newhost3>]]
+    -o moveall-offline <oldhost> <newhost1> [<newhost2> [<newhost3>]]

 Move all containers on oldhost to newhost1 (and newhost2 (and newhost3)) in a round-robin fashion.
 This could be used to empty a host if you need to do maintainance.
+(See move|move-offline for more information.)

     -o start <container>
     -o stop <container>